mcd500/teep-device/docs/overview_of_teep-device.md

 - Implemented on top of TA-Ref which provides a portable TEE programming environment among different TEEs on Intel CPU, ARM Cortex-A and RISC-V 64G to provide uniform source codes over OP-TEE on ARM-TrustZone for Cortex-A series and Keystone on RISC-V.

-- The required features of TEEP-Agent in the draft is implemented as a application in user application privilege level inside TEE in this TEEP-Device to simplify the implementation which ideally should be combined with implementation in higher level privilege levels, such as, the runtime in S-Mode and Secure Monitor in M-mode on RISC-V. Therefore, some of the assumed requirements on the draft are not fulfilled with the TEEP-Devise.
+- The required features of TEEP-Agent in the draft is implemented as a application in user application privilege level inside TEE in this TEEP-Device to simplify the implementation which ideally should be combined with implementation in higher level privilege levels, such as, the runtime in S-Mode and Secure Monitor in M-mode on RISC-V. Therefore, some of the assumed requirements on the draft are not fulfilled with the TEEP-Device.
 In the product, the features of TEEP-Agent must be enabled through root-of-trust from the boot up of the CPUs, the TCs must be saved in secure manner and have protection of installed TCs.

 - Supports Concise Binary Object Representation (CBOR) for current four TEEP messages.
   * https://datatracker.ietf.org/doc/html/rfc7049